 All charitable donations to us are tax deductible and will be acknowledged.

 Adoptions of dogs and cats include spay or neuter, age appropriate vaccinations, de-worming and local health check.
 Adult dogs are heartworm tested and on monthly heartworm preventative.
 Adopters receive a professionally produced $30 training DVD FREE, numerous training or behavior informational handouts and new pet collar.
+ALL DOGS ARE MICROCHIPPED.

 Second Chance strives for the best match for both our animals and your family.
 We request that everyone participate, so please bring your family, children and other dogs so everyone can get involved in the meeting and selection of a new companion !